 Identifying health risks is no different from safety risks except that the safety professional needs to adjust their thinking to consider how work may impact on health in the long-term.
 This article will give you the tools to consider aspects of health in a logical manner.
 It is a checklist or memory jogger for anyone involved in assessing and prioritising health risks as part of the process of making work safe.

 Identify New or Existing Health Hazards

 To start putting health in your risk assessment; think about the process of how you do your business.
 Are you aware of any substances, practices, or processes that have health risks?
 Is there a department with a high level of absence?
 Or complaints of health issues?
 Do workers avoid certain jobs?
 Questions like this, often ignored, maybe a genuine response to a job which affects health.
 Maybe there is a chemical or process that you believe is iffy.
 If so, or unsure, request information from manufacturers about the products.
 Maybe there are naturally occurring health hazards e.g., spores, radon and sunlight?
 Does the work involve asbestos, lead, compressed air, or ionising radiation?
 Is the work environment hot or cold and will that have an impact on workers?
 What sort of equipment is used?
 Too much; I hear you say.

-But, not all of these questions provoke workers to say yes or start complaining, which is what many are afraid of.
+But, not all questions provoke workers to say yes or start complaining, which is what many are afraid of.

 Increasing or Decreasing the Health Risk

 When assessing the key factors of health damage; there are some basic scientific matters to understand.
-Consider the following:
+Consider: